kromero16/cs311_assignments/assign_1/README.md

 Don't change the definitions of its member functions, except for adding comments.
 The LinkedList interface is used in the tests.

 There are three test programs to test the correctness of your implementation.
 To build the executables `test1`, `test 2` and `test 3`, type `make` at the command line.
-Then run each of the tests and confirm the outputs match what are in the "expected test output.rtf" file.
+Then run each of the tests and confirm the outputs match what are in the "test1_out.txt", "test2_out.txt" and "test3_out.txt" files.
 ```
 $ make
 $ ./test1